Welcome to Laboratory of Photons and Science!

 Positions Available

-The lab is actively looking for undergrads, grad students and postdoc(s).
-Anyone who is passionate about the photons and wants to build amazing excitonic/optoelectronic devices please send your CV and your research interests including your experience to mgangishetty@chemistry.msstate.edu (mg2234@msstate.edu).
+The lab is actively looking for high school students, undergrads, and grad students.
+Anyone who is passionate about light-matter interactions and wants to build amazing excitonic/optoelectronic devices please send your CV and your research interests including your experience to mgangishetty@chemistry.msstate.edu (mg2234@msstate.edu).

 Students with any background from Chemistry, Chemical Engineering, Material Science and Physics are welcome to apply